dietvin/pod5Viewer/README.md

 - Linux Mint 20.3
 - Debian 12

+**Note**: When opening from a file browser, pod5 files may not get associated to the pod5Viewer automatically.
+In this case, when first opening a pod5 file, use right click, `Open with...` and set pod5Viewer as the default.

 ### OS-independent

 The pod5Viewer can be installed via the Python packaging index using `pip`.